DSCN2645

 Feces of animals that eat meat

-Large items that do not break down: Wheat grass mats, flower arrangements, coconut shells
+Large items that do not break down: Wheat grass mats, flower arrangements, coconut shells, pits

-Egg shells look like litter in the landscape, you may wish to bake and grind them first.
-They are calcium rich.
+Calcium rich egg shells look like litter in the landscape; you can bake and grind them to a powder.

 Soil – use it in the landscape not in the bin.
-A cup of forest soil may used to introduce beneficial microorganisms.
+A cup of forest soil may used to introduce beneficial microorganisms to your pile.

 Although most materials will decompose eventually, in urban systems, omit all meat and eggs.
 Avocado pits do not break down and can be problematic.